 How Long Does A Beard Transplant Take?

 Though the length of this procedure can vary for each patient’s desired outcome, it will generally take about 7-8 hours.
 This is, for the most part, a couple hours less than a scalp hair transplant.
-Here at Maxim Medical, we hold our patients’ comfort and concerns at utmost importance.
+Here at Hair By Dr. Max, Restoration Center, we hold our patients’ comfort and concerns at utmost importance.
 Usually after harvesting is complete, we take a lunch break for our patient and team before implantation then begins.

 What Is It Like After A Beard Transplant?